-The rules of the State Board of Education, 290-3-3-.02(4)(f)2 read:

-Beginning with the first professional course, each candidate shall participate in extended field experiences with specific purposes and assessment.
+The rules of the State Board of Education, 290-3-3.02(4)(f)2 read: Beginning with the first professional course, each candidate shall participate in extended field experiences with specific purposes and assessment.
 At a minimum, each candidate shall have participated in 150 contact hours (90 of these 150 hours shall be in increments of at least three hours each) prior to the internship.

 Necessarily, completion of FOUN 3100 requires participation in 25 clock hours of field experience.
 Students dismissed from their placements due to inappropriate behavior or lack of service cannot, by definition, fulfill this requirement.
 Failure to meet the 25 hour requirement will result in a failing grade for this course.
-Your service learning coordinator is Anna Shepherd and she coordinates our Block 2 EFLT students in placement and service at their sites, monitors student hours served and addresses needs or problems.
+Your service learning coordinator is Heidi Tucker and she coordinates our Block 2 EFLT students in placement and service at their sites, monitors student hours served and addresses needs or problems.
 Her email is on the service learning packet provided to you.
 You will also need to gather the contact phone, name and email of your site supervisor (the main supervisor at the site you serve.)
-Keep in mind the site supervisor and our EFLT Service Learning coordinators may have to communicate from time to time and you will need to communicate with them.
+Keep in mind the site supervisor and our EFLT Service Learning coordinator may have to communicate from time to time and you will need to communicate with them as well.
 As they are coordinators and supervisors, it is their job to address problems and needs where necessary with you.
 Instructors rely on them to perform these duties.
 We rely on the student to communicate needs or problems to the coordinators and supervisors.

-A few nearby schools are allowing us to serve children at their after-school programs towards the fulfillment of a 25 hour service learning expectation held by the AL State Dept. of Education.
+A few nearby schools are allowing us to serve children either during school and/or at their after-school programs towards the fulfillment of a 25 hour service learning expectation held by the AL State Dept. of Education.
 The following subsections apply on rules and expectations for your successful service at these sites.
 You will be expected to serve 25 hours onsite at the site assigned to you.
 At these service learning sessions you will be working with children in grades K-6.
 Each service session will be scheduled so that at least 2.5 hours per week must be served on a single day, until all service is complete.
-Service cannot be done during a full day of normal school hours.
-Instead, service will be accepted during after school hours only like for two and half hour sessions or longer where allowed.
 Some sites may allow for 3 hours per visit which is fine but not all sites have this time window.
 Fulfilling the service learning must be done and nothing else can be used as a replacement or substitute for this towards course credit under any conditions or for any reason.
 In other words, if a service learning session is missed, you will have to make it up by attending another one on a later time.
 Sessions that are continually missed which are then postponed until their completion late in the semester without reasonable cause and/or without prompt communication to the site supervisor and our EFLT coordinator will result in a grade drop by at least one letter, and/or a group meeting with you, me, the site supervisor and service learning coordinator.
 If something happens to you or you are ill or somehow unable to serve on a certain day, then contact the site supervisor (at the site you serve) immediately to inform them you will not be there that day.
 The site and the children there count on you being there as planned so it is vital to let them know if you can't be there so they can make alternate plans.